adammcdonagh/open-task-framework/docs/overview.md

 - `taskhandlers.md` — execution/transfer/batch task flow and responsibility mapping
 - `plugins.md` — index of built-in plugins and how to author new ones
 - `plugins/lookup.md` — details for the lookup plugin family
-- `usage.md` — copy-and-paste examples for common tasks and CI/test commands

 ## Quick start

 1. Read `architecture.md` to understand the components.
-2. Use `usage.md` to run unit tests and a local quick example.
-3. Inspect `src/opentaskpy/remotehandlers` and `src/opentaskpy/plugins` for concrete handler implementations and examples.
+2. Inspect `src/opentaskpy/remotehandlers` and `src/opentaskpy/plugins` for concrete handler implementations and examples.

 If you want additional docs (diagrams, developer onboarding checklist, or API docs), tell me which and I will add them.